shearer12345/graphics/toolchain.md

 #Toolchain for graphics

 - OpenGL - graphics rendering
-- SDL2 - context creation, windowing, nput handling
+- SDL2 - context creation, windowing, input handling
-- C++ - programming
+- C / C++ - programming
 - premake - solution creation, supporting:
   - gmake
   - code::blocks
   - Visual Studio

+#OpenGL

+- a C library for graphics rendering
+- usually utilises the underlying hardware graphics accelerator (graphics card)

+#SDL2

+- context creation, windowing, input handling
+- OpenGL **only** does rendering, we need other tools for a number of jobs:
+  - to setup a "context" that OpenGL can use
+  - to create and manipulate windows
+  - to handle input
+  - ...

+#C / C++

+- OpenGL provides a C-style API (Application Program Interface)
+- that API can be used from C or C++
+- or the API can be wrapped for use from other languages (e.g. Java, Python)

 #Premake